DETAILED ACTION

 wherein each of a manual extrusion position, a neutral position, and a storage position (these positions may be defined as any one of positions 221D, N, R, P as shown in fig.8) of the extrusion lever corresponds to a position of the pin relative to the plurality of inclined planes.

-Regarding claim 2, Cha discloses the extrusion lever mechanism of claim 1, wherein the manual extrusion position of the extrusion lever initiates extrusion of processed ingredients from a bowl of the micro puree machine with user input (as best understood, this is treated as intended use and the lever mechanism in Cha is capable of providing this use since it structurally has distinct positions).
+Regarding claim 2, Cha discloses the extrusion lever mechanism of claim 1, wherein the manual extrusion position of the extrusion lever is configured to initiate extrusion of processed ingredients from a bowl of the micro puree machine with user input (as best understood, this is treated as intended use and the lever mechanism in Cha is capable of providing this use since it structurally has distinct positions).

-Regarding claim 4, Cha discloses the extrusion lever mechanism of claim 1, wherein the neutral position of the extrusion lever is a vertical position (as best understood, there would be a vertical position among the positions of 221 especially depending on the device is mounted).
+Regarding claim 4, Cha discloses the extrusion lever mechanism of claim 1, wherein the when the extrusion lever is provided in the neutral position, the extrusion lever is positioned at a vertical position relative to the hub (as best understood, there would be a vertical position among the positions of 221 especially depending on the device is mounted).

-Regarding claim 5, Cha discloses the extrusion lever mechanism of claim 1, wherein the storage position of the extrusion lever is on a horizontal plane pointing away from a user (as best understood, there would be a position on a horizontal plane among the positions of 221 especially depending on the device is mounted and the frame of reference for which the plane is defined).
+Regarding claim 5, Cha discloses the extrusion lever mechanism of claim 1, wherein the when the extrusion lever is provided in the storage position, the extrusion lever is positioned on a horizontal plane relative to the hub and pointing away from a user (as best understood, there would be a position on a horizontal plane among the positions of 221 especially depending on the device is mounted and the frame of reference for which the plane is defined).

-Regarding claim 6, Cha discloses the extrusion lever mechanism of claim 1, wherein an automatic extrusion position of the extrusion lever initiates extrusion of processed ingredients from a bowl of the micro puree machine without user input (as best understood, this is treated as intended use and the lever mechanism in Cha is capable of providing this use since it structurally has distinct positions).
+Regarding claim 6, Cha discloses the extrusion lever mechanism of claim 1, wherein an automatic extrusion position of the extrusion lever is configured to initiate extrusion of processed ingredients from a bowl of the micro puree machine without user input (as best understood, this is treated as intended use and the lever mechanism in Cha is capable of providing this use since it structurally has distinct positions).

-Regarding claim 8, Cha discloses the extrusion lever mechanism of claim 1, wherein a retraction position of the extrusion lever initiates retraction of a plunger from a bowl of the micro puree machine without user input (as best understood, this is treated as intended use and the lever mechanism in Cha is capable of providing this use since it structurally has distinct positions).
+Regarding claim 8, Cha discloses the extrusion lever mechanism of claim 1, wherein a retraction position of the extrusion lever is configured to initiate retraction of a plunger from a bowl of the micro puree machine without user input (as best understood, this is treated as intended use and the lever mechanism in Cha is capable of providing this use since it structurally has distinct positions).

-Regarding claim 9, Cha discloses the extrusion lever mechanism of claim 8, wherein the retraction position of the extrusion lever is between a vertical position and a third radial position (as best understood, the lever in Cha could be positioned in this positioning as evidenced in fig.8 and said position could be defined as the retraction position).
+Regarding claim 9, Cha discloses the extrusion lever mechanism of claim 8, wherein when the extrusion lever is provided in the retraction position, the extrusion lever is positioned between a vertical position and a third radial position relative to the hub (as best understood, the lever in Cha could be positioned in this positioning as evidenced in fig.8 and said position could be defined as the retraction position).

 Claim Rejections - 35 USC § 103